Home | Stories and Essays

 What we focus on or how we focus on it, whether we are fiction or

-nonfiction writers, gives it importance, or takes it
+nonfiction writers, gives it importance, or takes it away from something

-away from something else.
-In Welsome's book, the murdered American citizens are named,
+book, the murdered American citizens are named, and given personal histories,

-and given personal histories, and described in loving detail.
-But the one hundred Mexicans who die in the
+and described in loving detail.
+But the

-raid are, well, just formless 'Mexicans.'
+one hundred Mexicans who die in the raid are, well, just formless

-They die, but no reader feels their pain, nor knows them as full
+'Mexicans.'
+They die, but no reader

-characters, nor why they died.
-And so it
+feels their pain, nor knows them as full characters, nor why they died.
+And so it goes for much of the picture of

-border drama: the perspective is primarily from American and British historical
+primarily from American and British historical sources, like military documents

-sources, like military documents and newspapers, and it's a limited one.
+and newspapers, and it's a limited one.

 Too often, Welsome simply repeats the stereotypes from these sources: